jdavisclark/JsFormat/README.md

 it just javascript formats the selection/file.
 Thus, use with caution if you are in an html file.

 ## Settings
-JsFormat will uses whatever tab character settings are configured with the standard "translate_tabs_to_spaces" and "tab_size" sublime settings.
+JsFormat uses whatever tab character settings are configured with the standard "translate_tabs_to_spaces" and "tab_size" sublime settings.

 In addition, the following settings can be overridden in your user file settings (defaults shown below):